particle-iot/docs/src/content/en/photon/start.md

 ![Photons]({{assets}}/images/photon-plugged-in.jpg)

 - _(1) Photon_: Your Particle development board
-- _(1) USB cable_: A male-to-micro USB cable is needed to power the Photon. **Included in Photon Kit and Prototyping Bundle.**
+- _(1) USB cable_: A male-to-micro USB cable is needed to power the Photon. **Included in Photon Kit, Maker Kit, and Prototyping Bundle.**

-If you purchased a Photon Kit or a Prototyping Bundle, you also received a *breadboard* to wire components to the Photon.
+If you purchased a Photon Kit, Maker Kit or a Prototyping Bundle, you also received a *breadboard* to wire components to the Photon.

 In the next section, we'll teach you how to set up your device.